Become an Army Officer in Two Years

-- must have a combined math and verbal score of at least 1000 on the SAT or 19 on the ACT,
+- Have a combined math and verbal score of at least 1000 on the SAT or 19 on the ACT,

-- must pass a Department of Defense medical exam,
+- Pass a Department of Defense medical exam,

-- and must be a U.S. citizen of good moral character.
+- Be a U.S. citizen of good moral character.

 ECP cadets undergo a rigorous course of instruction during their two years at Valley Forge.
 In addition to their regular academic course schedule, cadets take a Military Science and Leadership (MSL) course each semester.
 The MSL curriculum consists of classroom instruction, a weekly leadership lab, physical training, and weekend training conducted three times per semester.
 Weekend training is focused on developing critical thinking adaptive leaders through situational experiences grounded in Army doctrine.

 During the summer between their freshman and sophomore years at Valley Forge, cadets attend the five-week Advanced Camp at Fort Knox, KY.
 In addition, cadets may compete for and attend the Airborne Course at Fort Benning, Georgia, the Air Assault Course at Fort Campbell, Kentucky, may spend several weeks with an active duty Army unit in the Cadet Troop Leader Training (CTLT) program, or travel to a foreign country to train foreign soldiers in the Cultural Understanding and Language Proficiency Program (CULP).
 Following summer training, cadets return to Valley Forge where they prepare for leadership experiences as a platoon leader.

 In addition to required training, cadets may participate in optional training.
 The Ranger Challenge team competes annually – and very successfully — against Military Junior and Senior Colleges and universities in the 1st Brigade.
 Last year our team placed first among Military Junior Colleges.